 And the (Unbelievers) must indeed have passed by the town on which was rained a shower of evil: did they not then see it (with their own eyes)?
 But they fear not the Resurrection.

 There is no fear of the coming resurrection, nor of the prophet PBUH.
-They demand to be shown the resurrection.
+They demand to see the resurrection.

-Surah al-Furqan also reveals how Allah views the unbelievers.
+Surah al-Furqan also reveals how Allah views unbelievers.

 Surah al-Furqan reveals that people often take false gods.
 How does one know what is a false god from the True?
 The ayah give the answer.
 False gods cannot ‘control death nor life nor resurrection’.
 To control a resurrection – that separates the false from the true.